 Beyond Grant Grove, the forest begins to diminish in the High Sierras due to natural elements and the aftermath of recent wildfires.
-Despite the scorched earth, the land remains fertile, and alive with life.
+Despite the scorched earth, the land remains fertile and alive with life.
 Streams run down the thirsty rocks, at times merging into falls, circulating rich minerals into the Kings River.
-Tree saplings spring out rock cracks derived from ancient roots stronger than ever.
-The crackling rocks protrude the mountainside like a jagged knife and flake of like layers of old skin.
+Tree saplings spring out of rock cracks derived from ancient roots stronger than ever.
+The crackling rocks protrude from the mountainside like a jagged knife and flake off like layers of old skin.
 This is Kings Canyon, much of which is under the land management of Sequoia National Forest.

-Only a couple of designated overlooks exist along Kings Canyon, though there are a number of places to pull over.
+Only a couple of designated overlooks exist along Kings Canyon, though there are several places to pull over.
 A section of the canyon is the deepest in all of North America with a depth of 8,200 feet (2,500 m).
 I had to pull over several times to get close to the edge to take pictures.
 The raw beauty was something to stop and appreciate.
-As the Kings Canyon Scenic Byway makes it way to the valley’s belly, the layers of the crumbling rock are replaced by a lush landscape and the Kings River was more vivid than ever.
+As the Kings Canyon Scenic Byway makes its way to the valley’s belly, the layers of the crumbling rock are replaced by a lush landscape, and the Kings River was more vivid than ever.
 Cedar Grove Visitor Center and Village are near the road’s end.